avaframe/AvaFrame/docs/theoryCom1DFA.rst

         Characteristic size of the avalanche along its path (from [Zw2000]_, modified)

-The previous equations :eq:`momentum-balance5` and :eq:`sigma33` are can be further simplified by introducing a scaling based on the characteristic values of the physical quantities describing the avalanche.
+The previous equations :eq:`momentum-balance5` and :eq:`sigma33` can be further simplified by introducing a scaling based on the characteristic values of the physical quantities describing the avalanche.
 The characteristic length L, the thickness H, the acceleration due to gravity g and the characteristic